ABodey/guessing-game/README.md

-This is a guessing game based upon a website about me It has two buttons, one for a greeting and one for a guessing games This page uses HTML and javascript
+This is a guessing game based upon a website about me It has two buttons, one for a greeting and one for a guessing games It has a form you fill out for the game
+This page uses HTML and javascript